tuyenluong/note-repo/secondBrain/API/API - Common response codes.md

 	- The user has sent too many requests in a given amount of time ("rate limiting").
 - **500 Internal Server Error**:
 	- The server has encountered a situation it doesn't know how to handle.
+-  **502 Bad Gateway**:
+	- **`502 Bad Gateway`** server error response code indicates that the server, while acting as a gateway or proxy, received an invalid response from the upstream server.

 ---